Grimdark: Contrasting genres and trends

 In 2017, the writer Alexandra Rowland proposed that the "opposite of grimdark" is "hopepunk", a trend that emphasizes what grimdark rejects: the importance of hope and the sense that ideals are worth fighting for despite adversity.
 The novelist Derek B. Miller defined hopepunk as "stories that free the soul from darkness.
 That necessitates situating the characters and action in a dark world and then directing the drama and activity towards the light.
 Whether they reach it or not is part of the story."

 Another style proposed to provide a contrast to grimdark is "noblebright", which takes as its premise that not only are there good fights worth fighting, but that they are also winnable and result in a happy ending.

+In 2022, the speculative fiction writer Charlie Jane Anders proposed the term "sweetweird", in contrast to grimdark, to describe a trend in storytelling of 2010s and 2020s exemplified by popular shows like Steven Universe or Star Trek: Lower Decks, the movie Everything, Everywhere, All at Once, and books like Light from Uncommon Stars or The Invisible Life of Addie LaRue.
+She describes sweetweird as: "stories that feature lovable characters and a focus on supportive chosen family, set against worlds that are, shall we say, somewhat tarnished and bizarre." and "Wherever surrealism and kindness join in a beautifully unholy union, there you will find sweetweird."